 You might also consider switching to side sleeping since this position opens up the airways and allows for better breathing during sleep.

 Pregnant women should also avoid back sleeping in their second and third trimesters since it can cause numbness and poor circulation to mother and baby.

 What Should Back Sleepers Look for in a Mattress?

 Regardless of your preferred sleeping position, your mattress should keep your posture in a neutral position and keep you from waking up with more aches and pains.
-While a mattress is not a cure-all, it can certainly improve your sleep hygiene and allow you more restorative rest.
+While even the most comfortable mattress is not a cure-all, it can certainly improve your sleep hygiene and allow you more restorative rest.
 Back sleepers, in particular, should consider a few things before purchasing their mattresses.

 Support and Firmness